th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 [experiment definition script](/docs/tools/rumba_example.py) to your machine and run a python shell in the directory with the example file.

-Let's first add some additional logging to rumba so we have a bit more information about the process:
+Let's first add some additional logging to Rumba so we have a bit more information about the process:

 ```sh